enzo-project/enzo-e/getting_started.rst

    :scale: 40 %

 If you look at the ``Hi.in`` parameter file contents, you will notice that there are some ``"include"`` directives that include other files.
-When Enzo-P / Cello runs, it will generate a ``"parameters.out"`` file, which is the input file but with the included files inlined.
-This ``"parameters.out"`` file is itself a valid Enzo-P / Cello parameter file (though you may wish to rename it before using it as a parameter file to avoid it being overwritten.)
+When Enzo-E / Cello runs, it will generate a ``"parameters.out"`` file, which is the input file but with the included files inlined.
+This ``"parameters.out"`` file is itself a valid Enzo-E / Cello parameter file (though you may wish to rename it before using it as a parameter file to avoid it being overwritten.)

-If you encounter any problems in getting Enzo-P to compile or run, please contact the Enzo-P/Cello community at cello-l@ucsd.edu, and someone will be happy to help resolve the problems.
+If you encounter any problems in getting Enzo-E to compile or run, please contact the Enzo-E / Cello community at cello-l@ucsd.edu, and someone will be happy to help resolve the problems.